What is Sleep Hygiene?

 Wind Down Thoroughly

 Whether reading, a podcast or audiobook, devote some time to quality and enjoyable downtime before bed.
-Aim for dimmer lighting to help increase the production of melatonin and if you don’t fall asleep immediately, take some time to do more of your downtime activity.
+Aim for dimmer lighting to help increase the production of melatonin.
+If you don’t fall asleep immediately, take some time to do more of your downtime activity.
 Stretching is also a great way to relax the body, release any physical aches and mentally prepare you for relaxation.
 Try our Yoga for Better Sleep programme with the lovely Beth to help soothe your mind and body.

 The Sleeping Environment

 What is the air temperature in your room?
 How comfortable is your bedding, and what is the quality of your mattress?
 Is your room dark enough?
 All of these things play a part in sleep hygiene too.
 Optimise your environment for the best possible state of relaxation and comfort.
-Opt for a slightly cooler setting, bedsheets cleaned at least every ten days and maybe even try some calming incense such as lavender, bergamot or ylang-ylang.
+Opt for a slightly cooler setting, bedsheets cleaned at least every ten days.
+Maybe even try some calming incense such as lavender, bergamot or ylang-ylang.